john-science/python_for_scientists/classes/00_setup_and_intro/lecture_00.md

 If you've ever written Fortran or C code, you will remember having to "compile" your code.
 This is the process of taking your text file and turning it into an executable that can be run as a program.
 This final executable is a series of commands that the computer will understand when executed.

 But you don't have to compile Python code.
-The Python programming language comes with an interpretter, that will read directly from your text file on the fly and executes commands as it finds them.
-This means you never have to compile, but it also means you can type commands into the Python interpretter and they will be executed as you go:
+The Python programming language comes with an interpreter, that will read directly from your text file on the fly and executes commands as it finds them.
+This means you never have to compile, but it also means you can type commands into the Python interpreter and they will be executed as you go:

     john@neutrino:~$ python
     Python 2.6.6 (r266:84292, Jan 22 2014, 09:42:36)